happypoulp/preact-video-issue/README.md

 # Preact video issue

-This repository is a demo of an issue affecting playback of an html5 `<video>` when used under certain circumstamces with preact.
+This repository is a demo of an issue affecting playback of an html5 `<video>` when used under certain circumstamces with preact (version 8.2.0).

 ## Steps to reproduce the issue